-J&K: Terrorist gunned down in Shopian
+J&K: 3 terrorists gunned down in Shopian

-Srinagar, May 03: Security forces on Friday gunned down a terrorist in Jammu and Kashmir's Shopian, said reports.
+Srinagar, May 03: Security forces on Friday gunned down three terrorists in Jammu and Kashmir's Shopian, said reports.
 The search operations are still said to be underway.

 On April 28, the Jammu and Kashmir Police on Sunday arrested three Jaish-e-Mohammed (JeM) terrorists who carried out a recent attack on a police post in Srinagar's Chanpora.
 Terrorists were arrested from Wathora area of Budgam district.
 The attack had taken place on April 26 in which a cop had suffered injuries in the firefight.